Orbtofficial/docs/concepts/allocator.md

 - Set per‑asset pockets (custody addresses) that receive underlying inflows

 2) Credit Minting (provision inventory)
-- Allocator mints OX inventory to UCE (credited as reserved inventory)
+- Allocator mints 0xAssets to UCE via `allocatorCreditMint()`. **These 0xAssets stay in the UCE contract** and are credited as reserved inventory
+- These reserved 0xAssets can only enter circulation when users swap equivalent underlying assets (U→0x swaps)
+- This ensures peg integrity: 0xAssets in circulation = equivalent underlying assets in UCE
 - Tracked against ceiling and dailyCap; emits CreditMinted

 3) Deployment (earn and serve flow)